outofcoffee/corebot/README.md

 - version=1.0
 - environment=UAT

-#### Default options
+#### Static options

-Sometimes you might want to pass an option to a job by default, and not require the user to provide it.
-You can do this with the `options` action block:
+You might want to pass an option value to a job every time, and not require the user to provide it.
+You can do this with the `static` section of the `options` action block:

 ```
 version: '1'